-El-Harith et al. (2002) uncovered one novel BRCA2 truncating mutation, the frame-shift mutation 2482delGACT, in a 68 year-old Arab patient of Palestinian descent, who is mother of 7 children and breast fed each of them for 2 years.
+El-Harith et al. (2002) uncovered a novel BRCA2 truncating mutation (2482delGACT) in a 68 year-old Arab patient of Palestinian descent.
 This mutation is a 4-nucleotide deletion that creates a stop signal at codon 770 of the BRCA2 transcript.

 Ghazwani et al. (2016) carried out a review of Fanconi anemia (FA) patients at a Saudi Arabian hospital.
 Ten patients from consanguineous families were included in the study and a genetic analysis was carried out to determine underlying mutations.
 Two patients, a boy aged 2-years and a girl of 6-months, were found to have a homozygous c.7007G>A mutation in the BRCA2 gene.
 This mutation was not found in 50 Saudi Arabian non-FA controls.
 Both patients showed a similar phenotype of microcephaly, café au lait spots, hypopigmentation, abnormal ears and a short neck.
 The boy suffered from testicular embryonal rhabdomyosarcoma and T cell acute lymphoblastic leukemia while the girl had stage 4 neuroblastoma.
 Both patients also had a strong family history of cancer.
 The fact that both patients belonged to the same tribe supported the possibility of a founder mutation or hotspot.
 The study also noted that, compared to European patients, most of the identified mutations were in downstream FA pathway genes, rendering the FANCD2 protein monoubiquitination assay ineffective in diagnosing most Saudi cases of FA.

 Denic and Al-Gazali (2002) examined the consequences of the long-term practice of consanguineous marriage on the prevalence of lethal cancer genes.
-They simulated, by computer, the mating of non-consanguineous and consanguineous populations over 40 generations.
-Denic and Al-Gazali proposed that in a randomly mating population, the BRCA1/2 carrier rate decreases on average 0.0035% every 25 years.
-Whereas in a highly consanguineous population, the carrier rate decreases on average 0.022% every 25 years, or six times faster than in a non-consanguineous population.
-The mechanism that better explains this result is that consanguineous couples see more of their homozygous offspring die before reaching reproductive age than do non-consanguineous couples.
-This is because humans homozygous for breast cancer mutations lack conserved tumor suppressor genes that perform essential cell functions and, thus, are expected to be biologically not viable (Denic and Gazali, 2002).
+They proposed that in a randomly mating population, the BRCA1/BRCA2 carrier rate decreases on average 0.0035% every 25 years, whereas, in a highly consanguineous population, the carrier rate decreases on average 0.022% every 25 years, six times faster than in a non-consanguineous population.